wind-addons/ElvUI_WindTools/README.md

 2. **Combat Alert**: Show an animation when you enter or leave combat.
 3. **Talent Manager**: Save and change talents set with one-click.
 4. **Quick Keystone**: Put the keystone from bag automatically.
-5. **Covenant Helper**: Change the spells in action bars and the soulbind when you changing covenant.

 ## Map